|

 -

-- Most species feed on grass.
-Some species feed on other vegetation including leaves, stems.
+- Most grasshoppers species feed on leaf of grasses and trees.
+Some species feed on other vegetation including

 Some even feed on dead eucalyptus leaves.
 Some species, under some